Bookworm100/PistolShrimpDB/Usage.md

 	- Selects the row corresponding to the given key.
 If the key is not in the store, the program will say so!
 - SELECT WHERE (col=val, col2=val2,...)
 	- Selects the row meeting all the criteria given by the columns and values.
 If nothing matches the criteria, the program will say so!
+	- For example: SELECT WHERE measureId=84, stateId=1, countyId=1101, year=1999, measurement=3353220
+	- You can subtract variables to yield more results!
 3. Deletes:
 - DELETE [key]
 	- Deletes the row corresponding to the given key.
 If the key is not in the store, the program will say so!